India strongly raising issue of climate justice with developed countries: PM Modi | Science-Environment

 India strongly raising issue of climate justice with developed countries: PM Modi

-Prime Minister Narendra Modi on Monday said the poor and developing countries are paying the price for the wrong policies of some developed nations and stressed that India has been strongly raising the issue of climate justice with all such advanced and big countries.In his video message at a World Environment Day event here, Modi said that for the protection of the world climate it is important that all countries think, rising above selfish interests.
+Prime Minister Narendra Modi on Monday said developing and underdeveloped countries are paying the price for the wrong policies of some developed nations, and asserted that India has raised the issue of climate justice with every such advanced country.

 - Country: